 Deductible expenses for self-employed workers in Spain

-Deductible expenses for self-employed workers in Spain: what you can deduct and what you can't
+Deductible expenses for self-employed individuals in Spain: what you can deduct and what you cannot

-One of the greatest tax benefits of being self-employed in Spain is being able to deduct expenses related to your professional activity.
-However, it is also one of the areas where the most mistakes are made... and where the Treasury pays the most attention.
+One of the greatest tax benefits of being self-employed in Spain is the ability to deduct expenses related to your professional activity.
+However, it is also one of the areas where the most mistakes are made… and where the Tax Agency pays the closest attention.

-In this article we explain what expenses you can deduct, what requirements must be met and what should be avoided, with clear examples.
+In this article, we explain which expenses you can deduct, what requirements they must meet and what is best to avoid, with clear examples.
 For more complex cases, you will find links to our detailed guides.

 When is an expense deductible?